Skip to content Skip to menu

 OPCC Staff

-As at March 2023, the OPCC has 15 members of staff, of which 11 are full-time.
-These figures include the Police and Crime Commissioner, but do not include the Staff Officer who is seconded to OPCC from the Force.
+As at July 2024, the OPCC has 29 members of staff, of which 24 are full-time.
+These figures include the Police and Crime Commissioner.

 Find out more about the OPCC salary structure here.